- Class Schedule

 Cooking School Lead, Market District Robinson

-Born and raised in Youngstown, Ohio, Angela enjoyed cooking with both of her parents while growing up.
-In 2003, she attended Pittsburgh's Le Cordon Bleu Pennsylvania Culinary Institute, after which she worked at Nemacolin Woodland's five-star, five-diamond restaurants, Aqueous and Lautrec.
-Angela comes to us from Lidia's Italy, located in the Strip District.
-She lives with her husband, who is also a chef and their pot-bellied pig Truffle.
+Born and raised in Youngstown, Ohio, Angela grew up enjoying cooking with both of her parents.
+In 2003, she attended Pittsburgh’s Le Cordon Bleu Pennsylvania Culinary Institute, after which she worked at Nemacolin Woodland’s five-star, five diamond restaurants, Aqueous and Lautrec.
+Angela comes to us from Lidia’s, located in the Strip District.
+She lives with her husband, who is also a chef, and their pot-bellied pig, Truffle.

 Traveling as a young child from the Rockies to Pittsburgh, Alex grew up in the Green Mountain State cooking with real ingredients and baking pies every Sunday morning.
 Supporting farm-fresh, local ingredients and focusing on organic foods, she believes everything is better from scratch — simple food to be enjoyed around the table like Mother Nature intended.